Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Problem formulation

-Since the potential functions considered for the analysis of identifiability must in general satisfy some constraints depending on the type of network or application, we restrict the problem to a certain class of functions $\F$: the node functions belong to $\F$ and the identifiability is considered only among the functions belonging to $\F$.
+Since the potential functions considered for the analysis of identifiability must in general satisfy some constraints depending on the type of network or application, we restrict the problem to certain classes of functions $\F_i$: a node function $\Phi_i$ belongs to $\F_i$ and the identifiability is considered only among the functions belonging to $\F_i$.